Why You Shouldn't Ignore A Car "Colour Change" Warning

 Conceal damage: In the same respect, a car's colour might be changed to hide previous damage or repairs, such as from an accident, collision or rust damage.
 The owner may change the colour in an attempt to make it look as if it hasn't been in an accident to deceive potential buyers.

-Faded or worn paint: Over time, the original paint on a car can become faded, scratched or worn out, and a colour change could done to restore the vehicle's appearance.
+Faded or worn paint: Over time, the original paint on a car can become faded, scratched or worn out, and a colour change could be done to restore the vehicle's original appearance.

 Stolen: In some cases, a stolen car might have its colour changed to make it look different from its original appearance, making it more difficult to recognise and track down.